The Manitoba Human Rights Board of Commissioners

 The following people sit on the current Manitoba Human Rights Board of Commissioners:

 Yvonne Peters has a Bachelor of Arts and a Bachelor of Law from the University of Saskatchewan and a Bachelor of Social Work from the University of Regina.
-She practices equality rights law in Winnipeg, providing legal consultation and advice to unions, community groups, human rights organizations, the corporate sector and governments.
-Her community work includes serving on the Council of the Manitoba Bar Association, the Board of Directors of the Canadian Women's Health Network and serving on the Human Rights Committee of the Council of Canadians with Disabilities.
+She practices equality rights law in Winnipeg, providing legal consultation and advice.
+She serves as the Vice-Chair of the Accessibility Advisory Council appointed by the Honourable Jennifer Howard, Minister Responsible for Persons with Disabilities.
+Her community work includes serving as a council member of the Manitoba Bar Association, as a member of the Council of Canadians with Disabilities’ Human Rights Committee and as a board member of the Winnipeg Folk Festival.

-Elliot Leven is a lawyer by profession and his preferred areas of practice are labor and employment law and Aboriginal law.
-He is an active member of Winnipeg's gay and Jewish communities.
-He is the president of the Community Unemployed Help Centre, a member of various Law Society of Manitoba committees, and on the Board of the Manitoba Council of Administrative Tribunals (MCAT).
+Elliot Leven is a lawyer by profession and his preferred areas of practice are labour and employment law and Aboriginal law.
+He is an active member of Winnipeg’s gay and Jewish communities.
+He is the immediate past president of the Community Unemployed Help Centre, a member of various Law Society of Manitoba committees, and a member of the Canadian Association of Labour Lawyers.
+He has been a Manitoba Human Rights Commissioner since 2002.

-Joan Hay has lived in Winnipeg's inner city for over twenty years.
-She was a Research Assistant/Community Interviewer for two books on community development, In Their Own Voices: Urban Aboriginal Community Development (2006) and Doing Community Development (2007).
-Joan co-hosts a radio show called "Inner City Voices" on CKUW, the University of Winnipeg's community station, and is the founding member and Past President of the Inner City Aboriginal Neighbours (I-CAN) group.
-She also is involved with many inner city boards and committees and currently works at the Ma Mawi Wi Chi Itata Centre Inc. as a Community Helper/Emergency Services Worker.
+Joan Hay has lived in Winnipeg’s inner city for over twenty-five years.
+Joan co-authored a book on community development titled In Their Own Voices: Building Urban Aboriginal Communities, and is the current President of the Spence Neighbourhood Association.
+She is also involved with many inner city boards and committees and currently works at the Ma Mawi Wi Chi Itata Centre Inc. as a Community Helper/Emergency Services Worker and at the Native Women's Transition Centre as a Residential Support Worker.
 Joan is of Ojibwe/Dakota descent from Waywayseecappo First Nation in Manitoba.

-Leo Aniceto started working as a staff lawyer for Somerset Law Office, Family Unit, Legal Aid Manitoba in November of 2007.
+Leo Aniceto is a staff lawyer for Agassiz Community Law Centre, Family Unit, Legal Aid Manitoba.
 Prior to this, he practiced on his own for about five years helping clients in the areas of family law, criminal law, child protection and real estate.
 Leo has three children.
 He is a member of the Filipino community and enjoys helping fellow Filipinos with their legal problems whenever he can.

-Karen Banuga is a Research Officer and Access and Privacy Coordinator for the Assiniboine Community College.
+Karen Banuga is Executive Assistant, Vice President Academic, Copyright Officer and Access and Privacy Coordinator for Assiniboine Community College.
 She has a Bachelor of Arts Degree from Brandon University and is a member of the Islamic Community.
 Karen is a strong advocate of women's rights and is an active member of the Manitoba Government Employees Union and Chief Steward.
 She loves to travel and finds it helpful in understanding other cultures and belief systems.
 Karen is married with four children.

 John Burchill has BA in Criminal Justice from Athabasca University and a law degree (JD) from the University of Manitoba.
 He is currently a member of the Manitoba Bar and is employed by the University of Manitoba in the Office of Risk Management.
 Prior to joining the University he was a Winnipeg police officer for 25 years, with six of his last years spent as the supervisor of the Hate Crimes Team.
 He has specific training in hate crimes and human rights through Dalhousie University, the University of Manitoba, the California State University (Santa Barbara) and the United Nations Institute for Training and Research.
 He recently received his Diploma in International Environmental Law through the United Nations Environmental Law Programme.